sinatra/sinatra-recipes/README.md

 You can also get a hold of us on [irc][irc] or the [mailinglist][mailinglist].

+Don't have any ideas?
+Check out the existing [issue tracker][issues] for recipes that have been requested or are in progress.

 ## Here's the run down

 To get started you should clone the repository from github: